Quick & Easy Homemade Frozen Berry Cobbler Recipe

 In a large bowl, combine the unprepared cake mix, oats, walnuts and melted butter until crumbly.
 Sprinkle evenly over the frozen berries.

-Bake for approximately 55 minutes, or until the topping turns a gold brown and the berries are bubbly and hot.
+Bake on the center rack for 45-55 minutes, or until the topping turns a gold brown and the berries are bubbly and hot.

 Don’t forget to pin this recipe for later! 🙂